Azubuike Egwuekwe

-Azubuike Emanuel Egwuekwe (born 16 July 1989) is a Nigerian former professional footballer who played as a centre back.
+Azubuike Emanuel Egwuekwe (born 16 July 1989) is a Nigerian former professional footballer who played as a centre-back.

 Club career

 Born in Lafia, Egwuekwe played club football for Nasarawa United, Yerima Strikers, Warri Wolves, KuPS and SuperSport United.

 After a year at Libyan club Al-Nasr Benghazi, Egwuekwe returned to Nigeria and joined Rivers United in September 2019.

 International career

-He made his international debut for Nigeria in 2012, and has appeared in FIFA World Cup qualifying matches.
+Egwuekwe made his international debut for Nigeria in 2012, and has appeared in FIFA World Cup qualifying matches.
 He was called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations.
 He was also selected for Nigeria's squad at the 2013 FIFA Confederations Cup, and the 2014 African Nations Championship.